Appendix 1: Malaria risk and recommended preventive measures by geographical area

 Description

-Appendix I is a country-by-country description of malaria risk and recommendations for malaria prevention.
+Appendix I is a country-by-country description of malaria transmission and recommendations for malaria prevention.
 As appropriate, regional and/or city-specific and/or seasonality risk information is also provided.
 The recommendations made in this appendix are generally consistent with the World Health Organization's International Travel and Health report and the CDC's Yellow Book: Health Information for International Travel.
 These and other sources used to develop this appendix are listed in the references.

 While this appendix is updated regularly, it is possible that it will not reflect the most up-to-date information about malaria for a country, e.g., recent cases in a hitherto malaria-free jurisdiction.
 For this reason, health care providers providing advice on malaria prevention are encouraged to visit the Public Health Agency of Canada's Travel Health website to monitor for the newest information related to malaria and other travel-associated health risks.